udehadaeze/Diaprocompleted/README.md

    * Caregiver features
    * And more!

-That’s it!
+That's it!
 The app should now be fully functional inside Codespaces.

 ---

 ## Features

 * **User Authentication**: Secure login/signup with JWT tokens
 * **Glucose Tracking**: Monitor blood glucose levels with charts